 1. Critical Incident: Any incident, potential or actual, that requires urgent action but may not seriously affect the overall functional capacity of the university.
-Report a minor emergency or critical incident immediately to the Department of Public Safety at 233-8118.
+Report a minor emergency or critical incident immediately to the Department of Public Safety at 859-233-8118 or by texting DPS at 859-351-7343.

 - 2. Major Emergency: Any incident, potential or actual, that will affect an entire building or buildings, and that will disrupt the overall operations of the university.
 Outside emergency services may be required, as well as major efforts from the university administration during times of crises.
-Report a major emergency immediately to the Department of Public Safety at 233-8118 or call 911. - 3.
+Report a major emergency immediately to the Department of Public Safety at 859-233- 8118 or call 911. - 3.
 Disaster: Any event or occurrence that has seriously impaired or halted the operations of the University.
 In some cases, personnel casualties and severe property damage may be sustained.
 A coordinated effort of all campus-wide resources is required to effectively control the situation.
 Outside emergency resources will be essential.
 In cases of disaster, the Campus Emergency Response Team (CERT) will be activated, and the appropriate support and operational plans will be executed.